ekaterir/snipe-nginx-cache/readme.txt

 1. **Cache Levels**: This sets up a directory hierarchy under the cache path.
 Set this to the value you used for `levels` from your Nginx configuration.
 For example: `fastcgi_cache_path /var/lib/nginx/cache levels=1:2 keys_zone=CACHE:100m;`
 1. **Automatically clear page cache on content update**: Check this box to automatically purge the cache when a page is updated.
 This only purges the updated page -- it does not clear the entire cache.
 1. **Automatically clear page cache on comment**: Check this box to automatically purge the cache when a comment is created/updated/deleted.
 This only purges the cache of the page where the comment resides -- it does not clear the entire cache.
+1. **Automatically clear homepage cache on content update**: Check this box to automatically purge the homepage cache when a page is updated.
+This only purges the homepage -- it does not clear the entire cache or the cache of the page where the content resides.
+1. **Automatically clear homepage cache on comment**: Check this box to automatically purge the the homepage cache when a comment is created/updated/deleted.
+This only purges the cache of the homepage -- it does not clear the entire cache or the cache of the page where the content resides.

 **Configuration via WP CLI**